tikv/rfcs/text/2019-11-12-read-with-index.md

 }
 ```

-So TiKV can get a snapshot directly after it applys to `applied_index`.
+With this implementation, TiKV can get a snapshot directly after it applys Raft
+logs to `applied_index`.

 ## Drawbacks